 I just have to say I have the coolest friends and family.
-They know my #trashure lovin’ heart and vision for other people’s unwanteds.
-This time around I am sharing how these cast-off Target bar cart parts gets turned into upcycled serving trays.
+Not only do they know my #trashure lovin’ heart, but also my vision for other people’s unwanteds.
+This time around I am sharing how these cast-off Target bar cart parts get turned into upcycled serving trays.
 It’s Trash to Treasure Tuesday too, so you’ll get to see what my blogger friends have for you too.
 Hooray!

 Would you have passed up these bar cart pieces if offered to you?
-When Mandy sent me the picture of them, I was kinda like…fun!
+When I see the picture of them, I was kinda like…fun!
 Most often I am up to a good challenge.
 This caught my interest because I adore carts.
 You can see all my makeovers of them in these posts.

 LET THE FUN BEGIN